teng-gao/al-folio/_posts/2023-12-22-fulfillment.md

 layout: post
 title: What makes doing science fulfilling?
 date: 2023-12-22
-description: Some reflections on the necessary conditions that makes it worthwhile to do science
+description: Some reflections on the necessary conditions that make it worthwhile to do science
 tags: reflections
 toc:
   beginning: true